cfug/dio/dio/README.md

   /// Response body. may have been transformed, please refer to [ResponseType].
   T data;
   /// Response headers.
-  HttpHeaders headers;
+  Headers headers;
   /// The corresponding request info.
   Options request;
   /// Http status code.
   int statusCode;
   /// Whether redirect
   bool isRedirect;
   /// redirect info
   List<RedirectInfo> redirects ;
   /// Returns the final real request uri (maybe redirect).
   Uri realUri;
   /// Custom field that you can retrieve it later in `then`.
   Map<String, dynamic> extra;
 }